nanocurrency/nano-docs/docs/index.md

 	_Recommended for advanced node operators and developers_

+**Join the Community**

-If you are looking for other details about Nano head over to [Nano.org](https://nano.org) for links to wallets, discussions with the community and more.
+If you are looking for other details about Nano, links to wallets, discussions about the network and more, check out our community:

+--8<-- "community-links.md"